ArduPilot/ardupilot_wiki/dev/source/docs/using-mavexplorer-for-log-analysis.rst

 ===============

 - param <regular expression> : displays parameters from log, eg. to show TECS params: "param TECS_*" or "param" to show all
-- paramchange <regular expression>: displays changes of paramater(s) throughout the log
+- paramchange <regular expression>: displays changes of parameter(s) throughout the log
 - messages: displays GCS messages
 - dump <log message>: dumps all instances of that log message, eg. "dump IMU"